3dcitydb/3dcitydb-docs/source/impexp/cli/import.rst

    and interpreting the import list.
 This preview is very helpful to adapt and specify the delimiter character(s), quoting rules, header information, identifier column name or index, etc. The preview is printed to the console.
+If more than one CSV file has been specified for the import list, the preview is generated for the first file only.

 .. option:: -n, --id-column-name=<name>